 Rhubarb and White Chocolate Crumble Cookie

-There may only be one thing wrong with a good old school crumble and that's that fact you can't eat it on the go... until now!!
+There may only be one thing wrong with a good old-school crumble, and that's that fact you can't eat it on the go... until now!!

-Done in 45 minutes
+45 minutes cook

 Serves 6-8